felenitaribeiro/felenitaribeiro.github.io/README.md

 # felenitaribeiro.github.io

-This repository includes all files and codes (in HTML and CSS) for my personal website.
+This repository includes all files and code (in HTML and CSS) for my personal website.

 ## License